As of Saturday, November 22, 2014

 Author Tom Woodward.
 Tom Woodward, an author and research professor at Trinity College of Florida in Tampa, will give a talk at 10 a.m.
 Nov.
 30 at Mililani Community Church in Mililani Mauka, 95-1100 Kaapeha St. He has spoken on evolution, intelligent design and the existence of God at 85 colleges and universities in 34 countries.
 His books include "Darwin Under the Microscope," "Doubts About Darwin" and "The Mysterious Epigenome: What Lies Beyond DNA."
 He hosts a weekly radio program, "The Universe Next Door," accessible at letstalkfaith.com.
 Call 341-5312 or visit www.mcchawaii.org.

-Religion writer Pat Gee is writing a new blog called “In the Spirit,” available free at inthespirit.staradvertiserblogs.com.
-Send announcements and photos of recent and future events to email@example.com.
+Religion writer Pat Gee has a new blog called “In the Spirit,” available at inthespirit.staradvertiserblogs.com.
+Send your announcements and photos of recent and future events to email@example.com.